Digital Marketing, SEO, SEM

 3. Below average

-To improve ‘Below average’ ad relevance, incorporate the keywords you target into your ad copy.
-Simply reword your ad copy to include as many keywords into the headlines, ad descriptions, or even path fields from your display URL as possible.
-Also, the information that you put in your ad should always correspond to your landing page and vice versa.
+Incorporate the keywords you target into your ad copy to improve' Below average' ad relevance.
+Reword your ad copy to include as many keywords in the headlines, ad descriptions, or path fields from your display URL as possible.
+Also, the information you put in your ad should always correspond to your landing page and vice versa.

 In addition, Google offers a few advanced features to improve ad relevance by allowing dynamic updates to the text of your ads depending on what people search:

 • Location insertion customises your ad to your users’ locations.
-Instead of writing individual ad variations for each location, you can just insert a piece of code and Google Ads will try to replace this code with the location from your campaign.
+Instead of writing individual ad variations for each location, you can just insert a piece of code, and Google Ads will try to replace this code with the location from your campaign.

 Landing Page Experience